AdarshPettappa/Breast-Cancer-Neural-Classifier/README.md

 ---

-## **5. Technologies Used**
-- **Programming Language:** Python 3
-- **Libraries and Frameworks:**
-  - **NumPy:** Efficient numerical computations.
-  - **Pandas:** Data manipulation and analysis.
-  - **Matplotlib:** Data visualization for accuracy and loss plots.
-  - **Scikit-learn:** Dataset handling, preprocessing (StandardScaler), and train-test splitting.
-  - **TensorFlow/Keras:** Neural network construction, training, and evaluation.
-- **Development Environment:** Google Colab for code execution and GPU acceleration.

----

-This notebook provides a streamlined approach to build and evaluate a neural network for medical data classification, with clear steps for preprocessing, model development, and deploying a predictive system.
+This code provides a streamlined approach to build and evaluate a neural network for medical data classification, with clear steps for preprocessing, model development, and deploying a predictive system.